Dr. Aleksander Malinowski, office JOBST 328,

-Remote continuing education students take all exams as open book limited time take home exams (24 hours), have no quizzes, relaxed deadlines on homework submission, and no in-person demo of the last homework.
+Remote continuing education students take all exams as open book limited time take home exams (24 hours), take no quizzes (homework counts also as quizzes), have relaxed deadlines on homework submission, and no in-person demo of the last homework project.

 Homework and exams will contribute to your final grade as follows: